chrisgrieser/nvim-tinygit/README.md

 }
 ```

+> [!NOTE]
-To change the appearance and behavior of the commit message input field, you need to configure [dressing.nvim](https://github.com/stevearc/dressing.nvim).
+> To change the appearance and behavior of the commit message input field, you need to configure [dressing.nvim](https://github.com/stevearc/dressing.nvim).

+## Non-Goals
+- Become a full-fledged git client.
+Use [neogit](https://github.com/NeogitOrg/neogit) for that.
+- Add features available in [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim). `tinygit` is intended to complement `gitsigns.nvim` with some simple commands, not replace it.
+- UI Customization.
+Configure [dressing.nvim](https://github.com/stevearc/dressing.nvim) for that.

 ## Credits
 __About Me__